pkcgritti/accommodation_booking_code_challenge/PROBLEM-5-PART-A.md

-Built and operated a mobile-optimized facial-clustering pipeline for iOS, consisting of: Face Detection → Landmark Detection → Face Alignment → Face Embedding → Clustering clustering.
+Built and operated a mobile-optimized facial-clustering pipeline for iOS, consisting of: Face Detection → Landmark Detection → Face Alignment → Face Embedding → Facial clustering.
 The system organized user photo libraries entirely on-device, with accuracy comparable to ArcFace-ResNet50 but at ~50% of the compute cost.